innolitics/n2y/README.md

 You can use multiple plugins.
 If two plugins provide classes for the same notion object, then the last one that was loaded will be instantiated first.

 Often you'll want to use a different class only in certain situations.
 For example, you may want to use a different Page class with its own unique behavior only for pages in a particular database.
 To accomplish this you can use the `n2y.errors.UseNextClass` exception.
 If your plugin class raise the `n2y.errors.UseNextClass` exception in its constructor, then n2y will move on to the next class (which may be the builtin class if only one plugin was used).

+### Different Plugins for Different Exports

+You may use different plugins for different export items, but keep in mind that the plugin module is imported only once.
+Also, if you export the same `Page` or `Database` multiple times with different plugins, due to an internal cache, the plugins that were enabled during the first run will be used.

 ### Default Block Class's